Zsombor01/react.webapp/README.md

 This project is still in process, because i have a ton of plan with it.
 My main goal with this project is to explore React as deeply as i can and also, make something usefull.

-You can find the project's files in the src directory.

 Here you can read a small "introduction" of all the components in this project.

 App.jsx